Similan Islands Diving

 How to Dive the Similans

-Similan liveaboard tours remain the best choice to dive at these islands.
-There are well over 25 dive sites here, spread over quite a large area and far from the mainland.
+Liveaboard tours remain the best choice to dive at these islands.
+There are well over 25 different sites here, spread over quite a large area and far from the mainland.
 So, to truly experience all that they have to offer at a relaxed pace, we strongly recommend you choose a liveaboard.

 If you are short of time or prefer land based diving, then there are many day trips packages, with and without accommodation, to choose from.
 Check out the options in the adbox on the right hand side of this page.